Complex QA and language models hybrid architectures, Survey: Evaluating: metrics, cost functions, datasets

 \subsubsection{Multimodal QA datasets}

-When answering a question, humans build~\citep{yangEnhancingMultimodalMultihop2022} a coherent understanding of the world by actively exploring and reasoning over multiple evidences (multi-hop) from different modalities (multimodal).
+When answering a question, humans build a coherent understanding of the world by actively exploring and reasoning over multiple evidences (multi-hop) from different modalities (multimodal) like illustrated by \citet{yangEnhancingMultimodalMultihop2022}.
 Therefore, natural QA requires to leverage more than text (natural or structured) like images, videos, sensors...
 Training \& evaluation datasets are emerging like: